 - Fantastic rust-resistant oil rubbed bronze finish

-- Isn’t a fit for all type of faucets
+- Isn’t a fit for all types of faucets

 3. Kraus FVS-1007CH Vessel Bathroom Faucet Chrome

-With all this razzmatazz going on with the simple vessel sink faucets, there are still folks who prefer the old ways.
-Kraus FVS-1007CH exists for those people who still prefer that pristine classical touch.
+Folks still prefer the old ways with all this razzmatazz with the simple vessel sink faucets.
+Kraus FVS-1007CH exists for those people who still like that pristine classical touch.
 This one can fit in nicely in any type of bathroom, let it be a traditional or a chic one.

 So, you can put FVS-1007CH in any bathroom, and it’ll suit just fine.
-You can choose between a slick satin nickel or a smooth oil rubbed brass finish.
+You can choose between a slick satin nickel or a smooth oil-rubbed brass finish.
 The solid brass construction makes it an attractive piece of the sanitation system.
-It’s also durable, can prevent rust and impact, and stand strong for a long time.
+It’s also durable, can prevent rust and impact, and stand firm for long.

 FVS-1007CH is not just simple by design; it’s also easy to install.
 In fact, it comes install-ready, so you won’t need to call in a plumber and can do the work all by yourself.
 The waterlines and hardware come pre-installed.
 Its single lever system is simple to operate.
 You can regulate the flow of water easily with it.